CURRENT GRADUATE STUDENTS

 Kismet Okyere is a first-year Masters student in the School of Criminal Justice.
 Email: okyerean@msu.edu

-Amanda R. Witwer is a second-year doctoral student in the School of Criminal Justice at Michigan State University.
+Amanda R. Witwer is a third-year doctoral student in the School of Criminal Justice at Michigan State University.
 Her research interests center around court system policy and use of technology.
 She supports the Effective Practices in Community Supervision (EPICS) program at the Ingham County 30th Circuit Court—Family Division.
 Email: witweram@msu.edu

 Ashtaan Rapanos is a first-year Master of Public Policy student at Michigan State University.
 Her research interests include the intersection of mental health and juvenile justice, education and incarceration, and socioeconomic/ racial disparities in criminal justice systems.
 Email: rapanos2@msu.edu